LaveryXu/cse15l-lab-reports/Lab Report 3 - Researching Commands.md

 # Researching Commands
-For each of those options, give 2 examples of using it on files and directories from ./technical.
-Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.

 ## `find`
 1. `find <directory-to-search-in>... -type <descriptor> # searches for files of type <descriptor>`
    - `-type` option enables searching for files of certain type(s)